Losing someone or something you love is hard.

 It can be an extremely painful process, and you may experience all kinds of emotions and physical reactions.

-Grief is a strong feeling of sadness.
+Grief can be strong feeling of sadness.
 It can also make you feel lonely, frightened or angry – you can even feel mad at the person who left you or died.
-You can feel this way about a person you love, your pet dying, your friend moving away or not wanting to be your friend any more.
+You can feel this way about a person you love, your pet dying, or a loved one moving away.

 There’s no right or wrong way to feel your loss – whatever you feel is OK – and it’s different for each person.
 You may:

 - feel like crying or not want to cry at all

 - want to be alone, or want to stay close to family or friends

 - find it hard to do your school work